The Talk Test Explained: How to Gauge Effort Without Gadgets

 The Talk Test Helps You Assess Exercise Intensity

-According to the Centers for Disease Control and Prevention, moderate-intensity cardio exercise elevates your heart rate to 50-70% of your maximum heart rate, while vigorous-intensity exercise corresponds to an intensity that is 70-85% of your maximum heart rate.
+According to the Centers for Disease Control and Prevention, moderate-intensity cardio exercise elevates your heart rate to 50-70% of your maximum heart rate, while vigorous-intensity exercise corresponds to an intensity that is 70-85% of your maximum heart rate.1Scheid, J. L., & O’Donnell, E. (2019).
+REVISITING HEART RATE TARGET ZONES THROUGH THE LENS OF WEARABLE TECHNOLOGY.
+ACSMʼs Health & Fitness Journal23(3), 21–26. https://doi.org/10.1249/fit.0000000000000477

 Therefore, having a way to assess whether we are doing “moderate intensity“ or “vigorous-intensity“ aerobic exercise is important because there are different guidelines as to how much of each intensity of exercise you need to do to reduce your risk of lifestyle diseases.

-If you don’t do the talk test or use any other form of measuring or estimating exercise intensity and just assume that you are exercising at a vigorous intensity, you might decide to only do a 25-minute workout three days a week to satisfy the physical activity guidelines for overall health and disease reduction.
+If you don’t do the talk test or use any other form of measuring or estimating exercise intensity and just assume that you are exercising at a vigorous intensity, you might decide only to do a 25-minute workout three days a week to satisfy the physical activity guidelines for overall health and disease reduction.

 However, if you are actually only working at a moderate intensity, you will only be doing half as much exercise per week as you should be getting to improve your health.